 The latest update on monitored groundwater levels and whether there are any groundwater alerts or warnings in force.

-This document provides information on the groundwater situation for Wessex: Dorset and south Wiltshire.
+This document provides information on the groundwater situation for South London.

 Flooding from groundwater can happen when the level of water within the rock or soil that makes up the land surface (known as the water table) rises.
 The level of the water table changes with the seasons due to variations in long term rainfall and water abstraction.
 When the water table rises and reaches ground level, water starts to emerge on the surface and flooding can happen.